OSM-Notes/OSM-Notes-Ingestion/README.md

 - **Notes Ingestion**: Download notes from the OSM Planet and keep data in sync with the main OSM database via API calls.
-  This is configured with a scheduler (cron) and it does everything.
+  This is configured with a daemon (systemd) that polls every minute, or optionally with a scheduler (cron) as an alternative.
 - **Country Boundaries**: Updates the current country and maritime information.
   This should be run once a month.
 - **Data Monitoring**: Monitor the sync by comparing the daily Planet dump with the notes on the